Tony Grossi: Plain Dealer

+He then immediately after graduation began working for The Plain Dealer as a sports reporter.
+His big break came in 1981.
+Longtime Cleveland Indians beat reporter Terry Pluto was unable to cover the Indians' May 15 game against the Toronto Blue Jays, so the paper dispatched Grossi to Cleveland Stadium in Pluto's place.
+That night, Len Barker threw the ninth (now 10th) perfect game in major league history, and to date the last no-hitter thrown by an Indians/Guardians pitcher.

-He then immediately after graduation began working for the Cleveland Plain Dealer as a sports reporter, and in 1984 became the full-time Browns beat reporter.
+By 1984, Grossi became the paper's full-time Browns beat reporter.
 Grossi was recognized for his work in 1987, when he was named Ohio Sportswriter of the Year by the National Sportscasters and Sportswriters Association (NSSA) In 1994, Grossi was named to the Pro Football Hall of Fame Board of Selectors.

 In 2004, Grossi would write his first book, titled Tales From the Browns Sideline, chronicling the history of the team as well as his own personal anecdotes from covering the Browns through the years.

 In 2007, Grossi would join the then new regional cable sports network SportsTime Ohio (STO - now known as Bally Sports Great Lakes) as an analyst on Browns themed programming.

 In his role as Browns beat reporter and NFL insider, Grossi's reports and columns contributed to the Plain Dealer becoming a three-time Ohio Associated Press Award winner for Best Daily Sports Section (2007, 2010, 2011 - Division V), as well as winning individual honors for Best Game Story in 2007.